EugeneZmeuk/questdb.io/docs/reference/sql/latest-on.md

 LATEST BY payment_type;
 ```

-The old `LATEST ON` syntax is considered deprecated.
+The old `LATEST BY` syntax is considered deprecated.
 While it's still supported
 by the database, you should use the new `LATEST ON PARTITION BY` syntax in your
 applications.
 The first key difference is that the new syntax requires a
 timestamp column to be always specified.
 The second difference is that with the